-Installation: As recommended by BS 5839: Pt.6: 2019, ionisation alarms should not be placed near kitchens/hallways as they are more liable to false alarm due to cooking fumes.
-It is also important to note that in support of UK Fire and Rescue Services, who no longer recommend using ionisation alarms, FireAngel has moved away from ionisation technology.
+Installation: Ionisation alarms should not be placed near kitchens/hallways as they are more liable to false alarm due to cooking fumes.
+It is also important to note that in support of UK Fire and Rescue Services, who no longer recommend using ionisation alarms, FireAngel has also moved away from ionisation technology and phased this out in April 2018.
 See why here.

 (2) Optical alarms – these are effective at detecting larger particles of smoke from slow-burning,

 Installation: These can be placed near kitchens and in circulation spaces, but not too close to poorly ventilated bathrooms as they are liable to false alarm when exposed to steam.